-Inactive Plan Members Currently Receiving Benefits 1,544 Beneficiaries of Deceased Plan Members Currently Receiving Benefits 434 Inactive Plan Members Entitled to But Not Receiving Benefits 37 Active Plan Members 1,817 Total Membership 3,832 b.
+Inactive Plan Members Currently Receiving Benefits 1,544 Beneficiaries of Deceased Plan Members Currently Receiving Benef its 434 Inactive Plan Members Entitled to But Not Receiving Benefits 37 Active Plan Members 1,817 Total Membership 3,832 b.
 Benefits Provided

 Retiree health care benefits are defined as post-retirement medical and prescription drug coverage only; no dental, life, or disability benefits are provided by the Plan.
 Such benefits are provided by the District through either a self-insured or fully-insured healthcare plan for non-Medicare eligible retirees, while Medicare eligible retirees are provided a fully-insured Medicare Advantage Plan.
 The benefit levels are the same as those provided to active employees.
 Spouses and dependents of eligible retirees are also eligible for medical coverage in accordance with the Plan.
-All full-time employees of the District are eligible to receive postemployment health care benefits.
-Coverage for retirees and their spouses and dependents is provided for life.
+All full-time employees of the District with at least ten actual years of service are eligible to receive postemployment health care benefits and coverage for retirees is provided for life.
 The Trust was established to advance fund benefits provided under the Plan.
 The benefit terms may only be amended by the authority of the District's Board of Commissioners.
 All classes of employees receive the same Plan benefits.